RozbehSharahi/netgen-headless-bundle/README.md

 ## Installation

 Symfony flex should do the configuration automatically.
-So step 3 and 4 are normally not needed.
+So step 2 and 3 are normally not needed.

 ### 1 Install

 ```
 $ composer require rozbehsharahi/netgen-headless-bundle

+// This package has no release yet, so you will need to install like following in fact:
+$ composer require rozbehsharahi/netgen-headless-bundle:dev-main
 ```

 In case symfony flex is missing something, check the following steps: